gczuczy/mirrorclock-deploy/README.md

 Right now we're going for ECR, and within that there are two options: build a python docker image, or a general image and pulling the config it.
 For simplicity, it's a python image and the flask app is running in a standalone mode inside, that's why the image is called -standalone.
+The standalone mode is being implemented with gunicorn right now, to avoid using flask's development mode.

 The other container option would be a general linux container, pulling in the app from pip, adding uwsgi and nginx, then configuring the nginx to route /api to the uwsgi daemon.
 This has the option